 Social Security Scotland will send you a letter telling you how much Short-term Assistance you’ll be paid.

-You’ll be paid Short-term Assistance in the same way as you’re paid your Child Disability Payment.
+You’ll be paid Short-term Assistance in the same way as you’re paid your disability payment.

-If you’re getting other benefits or help, some of them might change or stop when your Child Disability Payment changes or stops even if you get Short-term Assistance.
+If you’re getting other benefits or help, some of them might change or stop when your disability payment changes or stops even if you get Short-term Assistance.

 When is Short-term Assistance paid from

 Short-term Assistance is paid from the earliest of the following dates:

 - the day that Social Security Scotland receives your request for a re-determination

 - the day that Social Security Scotland receives your request for an appeal

 - the day that the First-tier Tribunal (Social Security Chamber) sets aside the decision of Social Security Scotland not to accept your request for a redetermination

 - the day that you asked for permission to make a late appeal

 If you apply for Short-term Assistance after you asked for a re-determination or an appeal, you’ll be awarded Short-term Assistance from the date Social Security Scotland received your request for a redetermination or appeal, not the date that you applied for Short-term Assistance.